w3c/wcag3/guidelines/groups/layout/structure/heading-structure.md

 :::ednote
 * Reword “higher” to avoid confusion when referring to heading levels.
 * Avoid implying that all content blocks require headings, since many content types (such as paragraphs, letters, or emails) may not need them; define a clear exception that cannot be used as a loophole.
+This may be solved with the definition of "Meaningful blocks of content"
 :::

 :::tests